run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

     * Run:ai 2.8 or earlier Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
 Pod Security Policy is deprecated and will be removed from Kubernetes 1.25.
 As such, Run:ai has removed support for PSP in Run:ai 2.9
 ### NVIDIA

-Run:ai requires NVIDIA GPU Operator version 1.9 or 22.9.
-The interim versions (1.10 and 1.11) have a documented issue as per the note below.
+Run:ai requires NVIDIA GPU Operator version 1.9 or 22.9 and above.
+The interim versions (1.10 and 1.11) have a documented [NVIDIA issue](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.

-!!!
-Important
-    NVIDIA GPU Operator has a bug that affects metrics and scheduling.
-The bug affects NVIDIA GPU Operator versions 1.10 and 1.11 but does not exist in 1.9 and is resolved in 22.9.0.
-For more details see [NVIDIA bug report](https://github.com/NVIDIA/gpu-feature-discovery/issues/26){target=_blank}.

 === "On Prem"
     Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.

 === "EKS"
-    * Do not install the NVIDIA device plug-in  (as we want the NVIDIA GPU Operator to install it instead).
+    * When setting up EKS, do not install the NVIDIA device plug-in  (as we want the NVIDIA GPU Operator to install it instead).
 When using the [eksctl](https://eksctl.io/){target=_blank} tool to create an AWS EKS cluster, use the flag `--install-nvidia-plugin=false` to disable this install.
     * Follow the [Getting Started guide](https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/getting-started.html#install-nvidia-gpu-operator){target=blank} to install the __NVIDIA GPU Operator__.
 For GPU nodes, EKS uses an AMI which already contains the NVIDIA drivers.
 As such, you must use the GPU Operator flags: `--set driver.enabled=false`.

 === "GKE"